 I previously applied, but never enrolled in classes at MTSU.
 Do I need to reapply?

-If you previously applied to MTSU, but did not actually enroll in classes, please contact the Admissions Office at 615.898.2111.
-We will update your application with any new information and reactivate your account.
+If you previously applied to MTSU but did not actually enroll in classes, please submit a NEW application.
 You will not be required to pay the undergraduate application fee again.

 What are the requirements for admission?

-I can't check my admission status in RaiderNet.
+I can't check my admission status in PipelineMT.
 What do I do next?

-Only students who have final acceptance can access their admissions information on the 'Secure Area' of RaiderNet.
-Non-accepted students should contact the Admissions Office for assistance from one of our counselors.
+Students who have not yet been accepted can also contact the Admissions Office for assistance from one of our counselors.

 What is an "official" transcript?

-I've been denied admission, but I really want to attend MTSU.
+I've been denied admissions, but I really want to attend MTSU.
 What do I do next?

-If you applied as a freshman and are still in high school, you can consider retaking the ACT or SAT to meet our requirements.
-Depending on timing and your academic history, you may have time to raise your high school GPA to meet our requirements before the priority deadline.
+Freshman still in high school can consider retaking the ACT or SAT to meet the guaranteed admission requirements.
+Depending on timing and your academic history, you may have time to raise your high school GPA to meet the requirements before the priority deadline.

-If you have been denied admission as a transfer applicant, we recommend that you return to your current college or to a community college and work on raising your grade point average.
+Transfer applicants are encouraged to return to their current college or to a community college to work on raising their GPA (grade point average).
+See guaranteed admission requirements for Transfer Students.
 Showing improvement in the next semester will be a positive factor in reviewing your application the next time.
 One of the best ways to raise your GPA is to re-take classes which you previously failed -- by repeating the class and passing it, the new grade replaces the failing grade when your GPA is calculated.
 Consult your current college's catalog or handbook for information on repeating courses.

 How do you evaluate my transfer credit from previous schools?

-The Admissions Office does the initial review of your transcripts and will send you an email with instructions to view your "Transfer Evaluation" on Pipeline showing each of your courses and their equivalent MTSU courses.
+After initial review of your transcripts, the Admissions Office will send you an email with instructions to view your "Transfer Evaluation" on Pipeline showing each of your courses and their equivalent MTSU courses.
 Our academic departments assist us in determining whether another school's course is equivalent to one at MTSU.